zef/FlyLayout/README.md

 Practical:

-- Just AutoLayout.
-The intention is to make it easy to use AutoLayout without introducing additional concepts.
+- Just Auto Layout.
+The intention is to make it easy to use Auto Layout without introducing additional concepts.
-As part of this goal, the API is designed to avoid the use of internally-defined types that wrap existing AutoLayout types.
+As part of this goal, the API is designed to avoid the use of internally-defined types that wrap existing Auto Layout types.

 - Extensible.
 Apps can define their own Layouts that suit their own use.